-- C. Jesus is unique because of what He will do (12-13).
+C. Jesus is unique because of what He will do (12-13).
 And what will He do?

-Don't let familiarity keep you from appreciating the wonder of this next statement. - 1.
-He will bring sinners into the family of God.
-Jesus brings sinners-people who have broken God's law and deserve to be cast into hell forever.
-Jesus brings sinners into the family of God-not into second-class citizenship, but right into the eternal family of God.
+1. He will bring sinners into the family of God.
+Yes, Jesus brings sinners, people who have broken God's law and deserve to be cast into hell forever.
+Jesus brings sinners into the family of God.
+Not into second-class citizenship, but right into the eternal family of God.

-The question is, what sinners?
-Jesus' death as a substitute does not bring all sinners into the family of God.
-What sinners does He bring?
-Verse 12-"Yet to all who received him, to those who believed in his name, he gave the right to become children of God."
 What sinners?
+Does Jesus' death as a substitute bring all sinners into the family of God?
+No. What sinners does He bring?

-Those who receive Him and believe on His name.
+Verse 12 gives the answer, "Yet to all who received him, to those who believed in his name, he gave the right to become children of God."
+What sinners?
+Those who receive Him, and believe on His name.

 According to verse 11, some sinners do not receive Him.
 According to verse 12, some sinners do receive Him.
-14 Those are the only two options.
-You either don't receive Jesus (as in verse 11) or you receive Him (as in verse 12).
-It's either rejection or reception.
+Those are the only two options.
+We either don't receive Jesus (as in verse 11) or we receive Him (as in verse 12).
+Rejection or reception.

 And with the two options come two results.
-What happens if you receive Him?
+What happens if we receive Him?
 What happens to all who receive Him?
 He gives "the right to become children of God."
-What happens if you don't receive Him?
-Then you have no right to call yourself a child of God.
+Wow, a place at the table in the Father's family!
+But what happens if we don't receive Him?
+Then we remain outside His family and have no right to call ourselves His child.

-I think the two actions in verse 12 are synonymous.
-To "believe" in Jesus is to "receive" Jesus, to receive Him as a person, to enter into a personal relationship with Him whereby you trust Him to be your Savior and Lord.
+I think these two actions are synonymous.
+To "believe" in Jesus is to "receive" Jesus, to receive Him as a person, to enter into a personal relationship with Him whereby we trust Him to be our Savior and Lord.
 To "receive Jesus" and to "believe in His name" are not separate actions but two sides of the same coin.

 We're called to believe in His name.
 What name?
-"You are to give him the name Jesus," the angel announced in Matthew 1:21, "because he will save his people from their sins."
-Jesus.
-Yeshua.
-It means "The Lord saves."
+"Give him the name Jesus," said the angel in Matthew 1:21, "because he will save his people from their sins."
+Jesus, Yeshua, meaning, "The Lord saves."

-To believe in Jesus' name means you agree that the Lord alone is the one who can save you.
+To believe in the name of Jesus means you agree that He alone is the One who can save you.
 You cannot save yourself.
 No one else can save you either.
 The Lord saves.

-That's how a person becomes a child of God, beloved.
+That's how a person becomes a child of God.
 Contrary to popular thinking, we are not all God's children.
-To the contrary, we are born into this world as someone else's children, the devil's.
+We are born into this world as someone else's children, the devil's.
 Oh, we don't know it for we are blind to our condition, but it's true.
 "You belong to your father, the devil," Jesus told some religious people in John 8:44.